AyanSinhaMahapatra/sphinx-test/docs/source/index.rst

 Welcome to Sphinx-Test's documentation!
 ===========================================

 Welcome to Sphinx-Test.
 This is to test branching/tagging for a multi-version documentation, and come up with solutions.
+Also testing branch handling by non-admin users.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    how-to/how_to_run_a_scan
+   how-to/how_to_set_what_will_be_detected_in_a_scan.rst